 Volunteers are part of the backbone that supports the food bank’s work – packing boxes, sorting food, and staffing Community Markets and other distributions year-round.
 Since the start of the COVID-19 pandemic, these amazing and dedicated individuals have stepped up selflessly to ensure that their neighbors don’t go hungry amidst rising rates of unemployment and food insecurity.
-We spoke with Jan Augustine, a long-time CAFB donor who recently began to volunteer with us, to learn what motivates her to lend a helping hand for her neighbors in need.
+We spoke with Jan Augustine, a long-time CAFB donor who began to volunteer with us at the beginning of the pandemic, to learn what motivates her to lend a helping hand for her neighbors in need.

 Q. How long have you lived in the DC area?